 The mempool is the pool of unconfirmed transactions waiting to be included in the next block.
 An increase in the mempool size is a clear indication of network congestion.

-To address congestion, there are several strategies that can be employed:
+To address congestion, several strategies can be employed:

 Scaling Solutions